A comparison formula for residue currents: A comparison formula for Andersson-Wulcan currents

 \end{proof}

-The main idea in the proof of Theorem~\ref{thmRcomparison}, to form a $\nabla$-potential essentially of the form $U\wedge U'$ to $U-U'$ appears in various works regarding residue currents, for example in \cite{AndIdeals} and \cite{AW1} in order to prove that under suitable conditions, the definition of the residue currents do not depend on the choice of metrics.
+The main idea in the proof of Theorem~\ref{thmRcomparison}, to form a $\nabla$-potential to $R - R'$, essentially of the form $\nabla(U\wedge U')$, appears in various works regarding residue currents.
+One example is in \cite{AndIdeals} and \cite{AW1} where this idea is used to prove that under suitable conditions the residue currents do not depend on the choice of metrics.
 This corresponds to applying the comparison formula in the case when $(E,\varphi)$ and $(F,\psi)$ have the same underlying complex, but are equipped with different metrics.

-Another instance where such a construction appear is for example \cite{Lar}, regarding the transformation law for Coleff-Herrera products of (weakly) holomorphic functions, of which its relation to the comparison formula is elaborated in Remark~\ref{remtransl}.
+Another instance where such a construction appears is in \cite{Lar}, regarding the transformation law for Coleff-Herrera products of (weakly) holomorphic functions, of which its relation to the comparison formula is elaborated in Remark~\ref{remtransl}.
 It also appears in \cite{AndResCrit} and \cite{W1}, regarding products of residue currents, but the relation to the comparison formula is not as apparent.

-\begin{remark} Note that in Proposition~\ref{propcomplexcomparison}, the complex $(F,\psi)$ does not have to be exact.
+\begin{remark} Note that in Proposition~\ref{propcomplexcomparison} the complex $(F,\psi)$ does not have to be exact.
 For our comparison formula to work, neither the complex $(E,\varphi)$ has to be exact, as long as the morphism $a$ exists.
-For example, if we have $f = g A$, for some tuples $g$ and $f$ of holomorphic functions, and a holomorphic matrix $A$, as in Remark~\ref{remtransl}, then $A$ induces a morphism between the Koszul complexes of $f$ and $g$, and we can apply the comparison formula also when the Koszul complex of $g$ is not exact. \end{remark}
+For example, if we have $f = g A$ for some tuples $g$ and $f$ of holomorphic functions, and a holomorphic matrix $A$ as in Remark~\ref{remtransl}, then $A$ induces a morphism between the Koszul complexes of $f$ and $g$.
+We can then apply the comparison formula also when the Koszul complex of $g$ is not exact. \end{remark}